fedir/ghstat/ratings.md

 * The most popular project is `WordPress/WordPress`
 * The newest project is `processwire/processwire`
 * The project with more commits is `drupal/drupal`
+* The project with biggest average contribution period is `spip/SPIP`
 * The project with more tags is `TYPO3/TYPO3.CMS`
 * The project made by most notable top contributors is `sulu/sulu-standard`
 * The project with best errors resolving rate is `TypiCMS/Base`
 * The project with more commits by day is `concrete5/concrete5`
 * The project with the most active community is `spip/SPIP`
-* The best project (taking in account placements in all competitions) is `bolt/bolt`
+* The best project (taking in account placements in all competitions) is `joomla/joomla-cms`

 [Detailed PHP CMS statistics with ratings](https://github.com/fedir/ghstat/blob/master/stats/php_cms.csv)